Black Mirror: Bandersnatch: Netflix and interactive fiction

 Netflix had previously released interactive programmes for children, starting in 2017 with Puss in Book.
 Netflix also released the 2015 Telltale Games interactive series Minecraft: Story Mode on their website in November 2018.
 Bandersnatch was their first release targeted at adults.
 Netflix went on to produce additional shows using the Branch Manager tool.
-Bear Grylls' eight-episode interactive reality series You vs. Wild, fashioned after Man vs. Wild, was released in April 2019.
+Bear Grylls's eight-episode interactive reality series You vs. Wild, fashioned after Man vs. Wild, was released in April 2019.
 An interactive special for the comedy Unbreakable Kimmy Schmidt was released in May 2020.

 The Verge's Jesse Damiani commented that interactivity as in Bandersnatch could potentially be used by Netflix to collect user-preference data and inform marketing choices, such as targeted product placement.
 In February, technology policy researcher Michael Veale requested the data that Netflix stored about his viewings of Bandersnatch under the General Data Protection Regulation.
 He criticised that the data, detailing every choice he had made, was not anonymised and was taken without explicit consent from the user.
 A 2019 paper by researchers at the Indian Institute of Technology Madras demonstrated how to infer viewers' choices in Bandersnatch through network packet analysis with 96% accuracy.
 The paper noted that this could be used to reveal viewer preferences "from benign (e.g., their food and music preferences) to sensitive (e.g., their affinity to violence and political inclination)", and noted a technical solution Netflix could implement.